SaveliyP/ts-typed-sql/README.md

 - `conditionFunc`: `Function`.
 This function takes `t` and `g` as parameters and must return a boolean `Expression`. `t` contains each table from the `FROM` clause, with each table containing each column of that table. `g`  contains each grouped value.

 The `HAVING` clause of a query.
 Similar to `WHERE`, except the returned `Expression`s must aggregated.
+Multiple calls to this function are combined with `AND`.

 #### `select(selectFunc)`